seb-icp/MotokoSchool-projects/README.md

 # Motoko-School-projetcts
-A list of projects for Motoko School, annex to the website (other repo).
+A list of projects for Motoko School, extension to the website (other repo).

 Quizz 1 : Simple front-end app.